mkbui/EfiensCTF-Writeup/round2/README.md

 }
 ```

-Now, as we view `FUN_00010768`, some important information immediately surfaces.
+Now, as we view `FUN_00010768`, some important information quickly surfaces.
 We can see the appearance of strings like `kn0w`, `d0`, `y0u`, and `@rm`, which does suggest to be parts of the flag.
 The first procedure can be seen as a `strtok` utility to partition our input string into smaller strings, separated by a delimiter element which is specified by `local_74`.
 Since `local_74[0]`'s value is `0x2d`, corresponding to the ASCII encoding of character `-`, we know that our string is partitioned using the hyphen character.
 The next operation allocates splitted parts into an array in `local_c4`.
 We then arrive at the password check, where each element in `local_c4` will be compared to the specified string.
 Although the flow of the check looks complicated, we can just simply focus on the `strcmp` operation at each check, and can easily determine that `@rm`, `d0`, `y0u`, `kn0w` must lie in the 0, 1, 2, and 3 numbered index of `local_c4`, respectively.
 Combining with the previous usage of `strtok`, we can determine that our input password must be `@rm-d0-y0u-kn0w-`.
-I have also written a simple C [program](./re/arm-is-not-easy/arm-test.c) patched from the Ghidra pseudocode (by defining `uint` and removing `__stach_chk_` related variables) to check the password validity, and it did nicely pass.
+I have also slightly modified the pseudocode (by defining `uint` and removing `__stach_chk` related variables) to create a simple C [program](./re/arm-is-not-easy/arm-run.c) resembling the binary, which does accept our input as the correct password.

 Hence, we obtain our flag as printed from the program, `efiensctf{@rm-d0-y0u-kn0w-}`.